We offer a free pest control service for rat problems inside a residential property.

 Rats are considered a public health pest because they:

-To report a rat problem inside or outside a property, you will need to book an appointment through one of the following ways:
+To report a rat problem inside a property, you will need to book an appointment by completing our online form:

 A Pest Control Technician will visit your property to set a number of poisonous baits.
 These baits will be placed in tamper resistant boxes or open trays depending on location.
 Our technician will ensure all baits used are positioned as safely as possible.